UoB-Interactive-Devices/ID25-Garfield/user_interaction.md

 # Wanted components
-Lightweight LED displays for Raspberry Pi x3 (maybe spare)
+Lightweight LED displays for Raspberry Pi x3 - for instance, the PIM715 Pimorono Pico display pack (which each require a Raspberry Pi Pico)

-Powerful servos x8 or similar
+Hitech HSR-2645CR Standard Digital Cored Servo (or similar) x8 for two arms, of 4 for 1 arm

 Raspberry Pi 5 x1